maclong9/harvard-compsci/Introduction/README.md

 ## The Binary System

-Computers count in binary utilising 0's and 1's as the only two possible values.
+Computers count in binary utilising a combination of 0's and 1's to represent data.
 Electricity passing through transistors which can store or allow that electricity to dissipate is how a binary digit or **bit** determines its value.

 <div align="center">